 The Modern Slavery Act 2015 (MSA 2015) focuses specifically on the issue of modern slavery to ensure offenders are suitably reprimanded with severe sentences.
 Modern slavery encompasses the offences of: ‘slavery’ where ownership is exercised over a person; ‘servitude’ which involves the obligation to provide service imposed by coercion; ‘forced or compulsory labour’ involves work or service exacted from any person under the menace of a penalty and for which the person has not offered themselves voluntarily; and ‘human trafficking’ concerns arranging or facilitating the travel of another with a view to exploiting them.

-The MSA 2015 requires large businesses, with sales of over £36 million, to be transparent about their efforts to eradicate Slavery and Human Trafficking.
-This statement therefore explains the steps we have taken during the financial year to ensure that slavery and human trafficking is not taking place in any of our supply chains or any part of our business.
+This statement therefore explains the steps we have taken during the 2017/2018 financial year to ensure that slavery and human trafficking is not taking place in any of our supply chains or any part of our business.

 We have internal policies in place, which are available to all staff, these can also be accessed by third parties on request, simply contact Human Resources for a copy.
 Our policies are reviewed annually by Rygor Human Resources department and legal advisers to ensure we remain compliant.

 As part of the Rygor induction process and throughout workers’ employment with us, we train all staff to treat others with respect and courtesy as well as ensuring they adhere to all relevant laws, regulations and standards.
-This is an ongoing due diligence process.
-We focus on ensuring our management team is not only aware of the requirements to be alert to modern slavery but can also address concerns raised by their team or any suppliers.
+The Modern Slavery Act is a prominent policy identified within the Rygor Induction day and remains an ongoing due diligence process.
+The policy also forms part of our contractors permit to work.
+We focus on ensuring our management team is not only aware of the requirements and to be alert to modern slavery but can also address concerns raised by their team or any suppliers.
 If any worker is found in breach of our policies, we ensure suitable disciplinary action is taken which can include termination.

 We also ensure that Rygor supply chains are mindful of the Modern Slavery Act 2015 and comply with our standards, avoiding any activity that might lead to, or suggest, a breach of this policy and to take action if informed of any non-compliance with this policy whilst treating all workers with dignity and respect